 I've got a venue of 500 to fill!
 How should I promote the event to make sure all the seats are filled?

-Invite friends to get involved and ask them to encourage their own friends, family, colleagues and local communities to attend by spreading the word via email.
-You can also download the promotional poster template, fill it in and distribute in your local area – again it’s a really good idea to get friends involved to help with this kind of thing – the more the merrier.
-Ring up the local press and send them a copy of the downloadable local press release which you can personalise with your event’s details.
+Invite friends to get involved and ask them to encourage their own friends, family, colleagues and local communities to attend by spreading the word.
+You can also download the A5 info flyer and distribute it in your local area – again it’s a really good idea to get friends involved to help with this kind of thing – the more the merrier.
+Ring up the local press and send them a copy of the downloadable local press release template which you can personalise with your event’s details.
 Don’t forget radio as well as newspapers.
 And harness the power of social media by sharing your event as widely as possible.
-Get your friends to share too, and be liberal with your use of the hashtag, #singingforsyrians.
+Get your friends to share too, and be liberal with your use of the hashtag #singingforsyrians.

 How do I get involved in Singing for Syrians?

 We find that people like to take up our cause for existing events – say if your school has a Christmas Concert at the end of term, it can be in aid of Singing for Syrians.

 If you want to go further, you can go carolling or busking for Singing for Syrians.
 You can hold your own concert especially for us.
 We’ve even had barn dances held for the campaign before.